HAG87/atelierbump-site/_docs/02-changelog.md

 ### Fixes

-* Divider tool> segments display didn't follow the mouse cursor in orthographic views
+* Divider tool: segments display didn't follow the mouse cursor in orthographic views
 * Rotation tools
   * Crash when using 2.5D snap mode.
   * Ortho views were not restored after using the tool
-*

 ## Version 2.9.3.0